 Common Misconceptions About Inheritance Tax

 Understanding inheritance tax is crucial for effective estate planning, yet it’s an area riddled with misconceptions.
-Many people in the UK are unsure about what inheritance tax entails and how it affects their estates.
+Many people in the UK either overestimate or underestimate their exposure, often based on outdated information or assumptions carried over from media headlines.

 Debunking Myths Surrounding Inheritance Tax

-- The standard inheritance tax rate is 40%, but this applies only to the amount above the nil rate band.
+- The standard IHT rate is 40%, but this applies only to the amount above the nil rate band — not the entire estate.

-- Married couples and civil partners can combine their nil rate bands, effectively doubling the allowance to £650,000.
+- Married couples and civil partners can combine their nil rate bands, giving a potential tax-free allowance of up to £650,000 (or £1,000,000 including the RNRB where conditions are met).

 Understanding the Exemptions and Allowances

-Inheritance tax exemptions and allowances can significantly reduce the tax liability of an estate.
-For example, gifts to charities are exempt from inheritance tax, and can also reduce the rate of tax applied to the rest of the estate.
-To learn more about how inheritance tax and capital gains tax interact on inherited property, visit our detailed guide on Inheritance Tax and Capital Gains Tax on Inherited.
+Inheritance tax exemptions and allowances can significantly reduce the tax liability of an estate when used correctly.
+For example, gifts to charities are fully exempt from IHT, and if you leave at least 10% of your net estate to charity, the rate of IHT on the remaining estate drops from 40% to 36%.
+To learn more about how inheritance tax and capital gains tax interact on inherited property, visit our detailed guide on Inheritance Tax and Capital Gains Tax on Inherited Property.

 Some key exemptions and allowances include:

-- The Residence Nil Rate Band (RNRB) for those leaving their residence to direct descendants.
+- The RNRB: An additional £175,000 per person for those leaving their residence to direct descendants.

 The Impact of Inflation on Inheritance Tax